Westbrook/blog/help-text.md

 `;
 ```

-From here we'd need to leverage the `invalid` variable we've already gotten to in our `handleInput()` method to do something like adding the `hidden` attribute (ignoring that [[hidden] is a lie](https://meowni.ca/hidden.is.a.lie.html)).
+From here we'd need to leverage the `invalid` variable we've already derived in our `handleInput()` method to do something like adding the `hidden` attribute (ignoring that [[hidden] is a lie](https://meowni.ca/hidden.is.a.lie.html)).
 Then we can show the `negative-help-text` slot when `invalid === true`.
 When `invalid === false`, we can show the `neutral-help-text` slot.
 And, we're done.

 Except, what happens with content that might have been addressed to the `help-text` slot?

 Even with the logic that we've built around the value for `invalid`, were an application to provide content to the `help-text` slot as well as to the `neutral-help-text` or `negative-help-text` slots there would be times that more than one piece of help text would be displayed to a user.
+Some component authors might want to deliver exactly this functionality to their users, in which case, they'll be ready to go with the above.
+For those of you that would agree, [here's your off ramp](https://webcomponents.dev/edit/sTddx519tvSvSKT0984P/stories/index.stories.js?branch=03-both@wfVpXdsTYhf9mY2slxW4t2Y2SjC3).

-One option would be to leverage the `slotchange` event, and the `assignedElements()` API on the `help-text` slot to decide whether it has content, and when it does use that state to hide the `neutral-help-text` and `negative-help-text` slots.
-One more event listener, on more callback method and you'd be ready to go.
+For those of you, like me, who see more than one type of help text as something prevent, there are a couple of options available to us.
+One would be to leverage the `slotchange` event, and the `assignedElements()` API on the `help-text` slot to decide whether it has content, and when it does use that state to hide the `neutral-help-text` and `negative-help-text` slots.
+One more event listener, one more callback method, one quick question about `slotchange` timing and whether you should hold state instead, and you'd be ready to go!
 But, what if I told you that the browser already had this functionality built directly into it?

 Well, it does.

 ### Stacked slots

-A `<slot>` element doesn't just act as a marker at which point content can be projected into your element from the outside.
-The `<slot>` element can also supply default content to be shown when there is nothing projected onto it from the outside.
+A `<slot>` element doesn't just act as a marker for where content can be projected into your element from the outside.
+The `<slot>` element can also supply default content to be delivered when there is nothing projected onto it, as well.
 What's more, that content can be additional `<slot>` elements.
 In this way, we can stack our slots and give the earliest ancestor `<slot>` in the stack precedence over those that descend from it.
 For our help text slots, that could look like:

 ```js
 template.innerHTML = /*html*/`